-The Past Comes Alive this Saturday at Fort Point Civil War Living History Day
+The Past Comes Alive This Saturday at Fort Point Civil War Living History Day

-This Saturday, the 150-year-old walls of Fort Point will again echo with the sounds of fifes and drums and tramp of boots as this San Francisco landmark celebrates Civil War Living History Day.
+This Saturday, the 155-year-old walls of Fort Point will again echo with the sounds of fifes and drums and tramp of boots as this San Francisco landmark celebrates Civil War Living History Day.
 Come watch and interact with dozens of reenactors from the American Civil War Association portraying Union soldiers and civilians from the time of the War Between the States at the only Civil War-era brick fort west of the Mississippi.

 If You Go

 Fort Point National Historic Site is open Friday through Sunday from 10 am to 5 pm.
-The fort is located in San Francisco at Long Avenue and Marine Drive right under the south end of the Golden Gate Bridge.
+The fort is located in San Francisco at 999 Marine Drive (at Long Avenue) right under the south end of the Golden Gate Bridge.
 Admission is free.
-To get there, cross the Golden Gate Bridge and pass through the toll plaza in the far right lane.
-Take your first right, then turn right again to pass under the toll plaza and go through the Golden Gate Bridge parking lot.
-Turn left onto Lincoln Avenue and follow it down the hill to Marine Drive.
+Note that the current federal government shutdown could affect this event.

 Parking is available along the road and in a small lot at the fort.
 You can also park near the Warming Hut at Crissy Field and walk over to Fort Point (you can also get food and drinks at the Warming Hut Café).
 It can be really cold in this old brick fort, even if it's sunny out, so dress in layered clothing.
 Restroom facilities and drinking water can be found outside the fort.
 There's a small book and gift shop located inside the fort.

 For more information, visit www.nps.gov/fopo or call (415) 556-1696.